 - 1¼ cups plus 2 teaspoons all-purpose flour

 - 2 large eggs

 - ¾ cup granulated sugar

 - ½ cup yogurt

 For The Frosting

 - 1 cup 2 sticks unsalted room-temperature butter

 - Sprinkles or small chocolate pieces for decorating optional

-Fill a frosting bag or zip-top bag with frosting.
-In the center of the cupcake, build a little mound of frosting about 1 inch high, working in circles.
-Now move to the outer edge of the cupcake in
+- Fill a frosting bag or strong zip-top bag with frosting and snip the corner of the bag.
+In the center of the cupcake, build a little mountain of frosting about 1 inch high, working in circles.
+Next move to the outer edge of the cupcake continuing to swirl in circles.